epfl-si/jahia2wp/README.md

 When it comes to the environment, we will use the following values in our examples:

-- '`your-env`' for the project environment
+- '`your-env`' for the project environment : that's ok for you if you work only locally.
+You need to use your environment name if you wotk on C2C infra.
-- '`venv`' for the python virtual environment
+- '`venv`' for the python virtual environment : keep this name like this, since some shortcuts (aliases) make use of it.

 ### Requirements